Rear-End Collisions: Injuries and Recovery

 A rear-end collision can even create a type of domino effect–causing a multi-vehicle accident.

 An experienced Houston rear-end car accident lawyer can help you recover from your rear end-collision injuries.
-If you were hurt, Contact Attorney Brian White & Associates, P.C. at (713) 224-4878 for a free consultation.
+If you were hurt, Contact Attorney Brian White Personal Injury Lawyers at (713) 500 5000 for a free consultation.

 What Should I Do if I Was Hurt in a Rear End Collision?